Introduction

-Characteristic /nature :
+Characteristic :

-3. Matrix or Cement: Rudaceous rocks are typically characterized by the presence of a finer-grained matrix or cementing material that binds the clasts together.
-The matrix can consist of sand, silt, clay, or a mixture of these materials.
+3. Matrix or Cement : These rocks have a finer-grained matrix or cementing material that binds the clasts together, which can consist of sand, silt, clay or a mixture of these materials.
 The nature and composition of the matrix can vary, and it can influence the overall strength and durability of the rock.

 5. Sedimentary Structures: Rudaceous rocks often exhibit sedimentary structures that provide information about their depositional environment.
-These structures can include cross-bedding, imbrication (overlapping of clasts), and grading (sorting of clasts within a single bed).
+These structures can include cross-bedding, imbrication (overlapping of clasts) and grading (sorting of clasts within a single bed).
 These structures indicate the action of currents or gravity during the deposition of the sediment.

 Classification :